Bruin-Dev/Intelygenz/docs/AC/AC.md

 #### 5.1 Description
 Log the execution of privileged functions.
 #### 5.2 Implementation
 All functions used are throwing logs on [cloudwatch](https://us-east-1.console.aws.amazon.com/cloudwatch/home).
-The functions that the project is using are AWS Lambda.
-All these logs starts with /aws/lamda/* prefix under cloudwatch.
+The functions that the project is using are AWS Lambdas, codepipeline and user functions.

 #### 5. AC-6(10) Prohibit Non-privileged Users from Executing Privileged Functions
 #### 5.1 Description
 Prevent non-privileged users from executing privileged functions.
 #### 5.2 Implementation
-This is manually configured with specific groups on IAM Indentity center with no privileged credentials, these groups are asociated to users(from Okta), these are not allowed to execute or see privileged resources/functions.
+This is manually configured with specific groups on IAM Indentity center with no privileged credentials, these groups are asociated to users(from Okta), these are not allowed to execute or see privileged resources/functions that should be visible only with privileges.
+The associated groups with no privilages are OKTA-IPA-FED-INT-NON-PRIVILEGED and OKTA-IPA-FED-EXT-NON-PRIVILEGED.
+More information about the groups [here](../manual_configurations/OKTA_CONFIGURATIONS.md#steps)

+# AC-7 Unsuccessful Logon Attempts
+#### 1 Description
+a.
+Enforce a limit of [not more than ten (10) failed access attempts] consecutive invalid logon attempts by a user during a [30 minute time period]; and
+b.
+Automatically [locks the account node for [30 minutes]] when the maximum number of unsuccessful attempts is exceeded.
+#### 2 Implementation
+The enforce of a limit on logon attemps is implemented by MetTel from Okta to access from IAM identity central.
+There are 2 main accounts needed from AWS that does not comes from Okta and Identity central, a MetTel main root account that has access to everything and a deployment account to deploy infra as a code.
+It´s not posible to limit the number of attempts because AWS does not support this [behaviour](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html#password-policy-rules).